Ryhma-RED-Ohjelmistoprojekti-2/Weatherapp-frontend/README.md

 HistoryCard.jsx

-- Card component that provides the layout for WeatherhistoryChart.jsx and WindroseChart.jsx components.
+- Card component that provides the layout for WeatherHistoryChart.jsx and WindroseChart.jsx components.

 Sub Cards: